Puemmel/Schroedinger/README.txt

 -2.0 0.0
 2.0 0.0

+If you want to calculate your own values, you can change the parameters.
+The points and the type of interpolation of the potential are given in the last lines of Schrodinger.inp.
-To run the calculation of the potential, energies, expected values and the wavefunctions, you have to run the "schrodinger_solver.py".
+To solve the schrodinger equation you have to run the "schrodinger_solver.py".
 It will calculate all the values and save them in four different files:

 -energies.dat